Afterthoughts on Game 4, plus New Features!

 Credit is also due to both goaltenders, the re-emergence of Thomas Vanek, and the scoring of Kotalik and Pominville.
 The veteran defenseman Teppo Numminen has also found his game.

-: can they keep it up?
+Now the question is: can they keep it up?

 The disappearence of Derek Roy and Jochen Hecht is rather worrisome, but the fact that guys like Afinogenov have picked up their games means that Roy and Hecht cannot be far behind.
 Why do I know this?
 Because Roy and Hecht are historical performers.